oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![][image5]

-**Fig.1.5** Predicted depths of penetration of ocean-derived fluids beneath the seafloor on Mars, Europa and Enceladus derived from an understanding of Earth’s subseafloor hydrogeology (Vance et al., 2007; 2016).
+**Figure 1.5** Predicted depths of penetration of ocean-derived fluids beneath the seafloor on Mars, Europa and Enceladus derived from an understanding of Earth’s subseafloor hydrogeology (Vance et al., 2007; 2016).